reab5555/OCEAN-Movie-Recommender/README.md

 <img src="Diagrams/icon.webp" width="150" alt="alt text">

 # OCEAN-Movie-Recommender
-An algorithm that is able to recommend movies based on the user's Big Five personality traits.
+We present here a framework for an algorithm that is able to recommend movies based on the user's Big Five personality traits.
 (OCEAN - Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism)

 ## Description